seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Why, so I say.

 **First Lord**
-Did you hear of a stranger that’s come to court to-night?
+Did you hear of a stranger that's come to court to-night?

 **CLOTEN**
-A stranger, and I not know on’t!
+A stranger, and I not know on't!

 **Second Lord**
 *\[Aside]*
-He’s a strange fellow himself, and knows it
+He's a strange fellow himself, and knows it
 not.

 **First Lord**
-There’s an Italian come; and, ‘tis thought, one of
+There's an Italian come; and, 'tis thought, one of
-Leonatus’ friends.
+Leonatus' friends.

 **CLOTEN**
-Leonatus! a banished rascal; and he’s another,
+Leonatus! a banished rascal; and he's another,
 whatsoever he be.
 Who told you of this stranger?

 **First Lord**
-One of your lordship’s pages.
+One of your lordship's pages.

 **CLOTEN**
 Is it fit I went to look upon him? is there no
-derogation in’t?
+derogation in't?

 **Second Lord**
 You cannot derogate, my lord.